 The Variational Autoencoder is a foundational generative model that elegantly combines probabilistic inference with deep learning.
 By replacing the deterministic bottleneck of a standard autoencoder with a learned posterior distribution, VAEs endow the latent space with a structured, continuous geometry that supports both generation and interpolation.
 The ELBO provides a tractable training objective that simultaneously encourages faithful reconstruction and regularizes the latent space toward a simple prior - a tension that lies at the heart of all latent-variable generative models.

 That said, the Gaussian VAE is far from perfect.
-The three drawbacks discussed above — blurry reconstructions from the MSE objective, limited posterior expressiveness from the diagonal Gaussian assumption, and aggregate posterior mismatch — are not merely implementation details; they are fundamental limitations that arise from the design choices made to keep the ELBO tractable.
+The four drawbacks discussed above - blurry reconstructions from the MSE objective, posterior collapse, limited posterior expressiveness from the diagonal Gaussian assumption, and aggregate posterior mismatch - are not merely implementation details; they are fundamental limitations that arise from the design choices made to keep the ELBO tractable.

 What comes next?
-Two important lines of work build directly on these observations:
+Two important lines of work build directly on these observations to solve standard VAE’s limitations:

 References